AAArena/First-Closed-Doors-Competition/TheCompetition.md

 # About The Competition

 The Algobots Arena is an organization built around the competition of cryptocurrency trading algobots, or what we call _algobots_.
-The foundation of the Arena is powered by the AAPlatform – a system developed by Advanced Algos Ltd. that dramatically simplifies the creation and operation of algobots.
+The foundation of the Arena is powered by the AAPlatform –a system developed by Advanced Algos Ltd. that dramatically simplifies the creation and operation of algobots.

 At this point, the AAPlatform is still in the alpha-stage.
 A large portion of functionality is under development.
 However, hosting early stage competitions will help drive development as well as integrate early feedback and interests from both developers and traders.